Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Supplementary Materials

 \section{Supplementary Materials}

 Supplementary materials for this article are available online.
-They provide additional details on identification of the causal estimands (Section~\ref{EDPMqrl.supp.identification}), sensitivity analyses (Section~\ref{EDPMqrl.supp.sensitivity}), the Markov chain Monte Carlo algorithm (Section~\ref{EDPMqrl.supp.mcmc}), posterior inference via Bayesian g-computation (Section~\ref{EDPMqrl.supp.poststep}), simulation details (Section~\ref{EDPMqrl.supp.simulation}), and supplementary application results (Section~\ref{EDPMqrl.supp.application}).
+They provide additional details on identification of the causal estimands (Section~\ref{EDPMqrl.supp.identification}), the MCMC algorithm (Section~\ref{EDPMqrl.supp.mcmc}), posterior inference via Bayesian g-computation (Section~\ref{EDPMqrl.supp.poststep}), simulation details (Section~\ref{EDPMqrl.supp.simulation}), and supplementary application results (Section~\ref{EDPMqrl.supp.application}).
 Reproducible code for the proposed methods, simulation studies, and ADNI application analyses is available at \href{https://github.com/WoojungBae/EDPqrl}{github.com/WoojungBae/EDPqrl}.